StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 - `baseline`: items are aligned such as their baselines align
 - `stretch` (default): stretch to fill the container (still respect min-width/max-width)

+---

 ### align-content

+The `align-content` property is used to align the flex lines within the flex container if there is extra space available.

 ![alt](figures/align-content.svg)